A jet formation model for astrophysical objects: Summary and Discussions

 This model integrates the accretion disk, advection-dominated flow, thick inner disk, acceleration mechanism, jet formation and collimation scheme into a unified framework applicable to AGN, YSO, XRB, and other similar systems.
-We estimate that the acceleration zone for the jet blobs lies within approximately three times the inner disk radius, while the ADAF begins beyond 15 times the inner disk radius.
+We estimate that \del{the acceleration zone for the jet blobs lies within approximately three times the inner disk radius, while} the ADAF begins around \del{beyond} 15 times the inner disk radius but is really dependent on the value of $\eta$.
 The jet is formed through the accumulation of high-speed turbulent blobs, rather than emerging directly from global solutions of the ADAF equations.
-The mass flux, energy, and jet velocity are difficult to constrain, as they appear to be dynamic.
+The mass flux, energy, and jet velocity are difficult to constrain within the scope of this work, as turbulences \del{they} appear to be dynamic.
+This is definitely a strong limitation of this work - a partially phenomenological model.
 While computer simulations suggest that ADAF promotes outflow formation in the polar regions \citep{Stone1999, Yuan2012}, these outflows differ significantly from collimated jets.
 This discrepancy may arise because the simulation grids are too coarse to resolve the smallest turbulent blobs.
 We propose that higher-resolution simulations capable of capturing full turbulence could better predict the mass, speed, and energy of jets.